The RMS Titanic was a behemoth of machinery. A technological marvel for its time.

 *cue Celine’s lovely Titanic theme* 👌 Perfection.

 For me, the villains just didn’t work.
 There was no layer of complexity given to any of them.
 They were caricatures, dare I say, of stanard villain tropes.
-Should we empathize with them?
+Were we supposed to empathize with them?
 Understand their ulterior motives?

 For being a 3-hour epic, the movie doesn’t provide us with space to ask ourselves these questions.
 What makes their schemes all the more unbelievable is they persisted in their designs while the ship was sinking.

 In all fairness, this was the mid-1990s.
 Three-dimensional villains were unheard of at the time.
-Villains that you could relate to and even empathize with (like, say, Ra’s Al Ghul from Batman Begins) wouldn’t show up until a few years later.
+Villains that you could relate to and even empathize with (say, Ra’s Al Ghul from Batman Begins) wouldn’t show up until a few years later.

 So, I’ll let the villain part slide.